murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 - Respect for user privacy

 ### Trust but Verify
 The traditional approach of trusting subjects and devices within the companies sec perimeter.
-This increases vulnerability
+This increases vulnerability.
+It is no longer sufficient in the meodern world due to the changing threat landscape.

 ## Techniques for ensuring CIA

 1. Confinement - Used to restrict actions of a program.
    Process confinement allows a process to read from and write to only certain memory locations.
    This is sandboxing.
-The goal is prevent data leakage. confinement can be implemented in the Operating system itself or service.
+   The goal is prevent data leakage.
+   Confinement can be implemented in the Operating system itself or service.

 2. Bounds - These are the limits within which it can access memory and resources.
    The areas within which a process is confined or contained.
    Physical bounds are more secure but very expensive.

-3. Isolation - This ensures that any behaviour will affect the memory and resources associated with that process.This protects the OS environment and kernel.
-Prevents an application from accessing the memory and resources of other applications
+3. Isolation - Depends on confinement and bounds.
+   This ensures that any behaviour will affect the memory and resources associated with that process.
+   This protects the OS environment and kernel.
+Prevents an application from accessing the memory and resources of other applications.

-4. Access Controls - Only allows authorised subjects to access objects
+4. Access Controls - Only allows authorised subjects to access objects.
+   Options for Access conteols - discretionary, role-base and mandatory.

-5. Trust and Assurance - Trusted system ensures that the protection mechanisms to process sensitive data.
-Assuarnce is the degree of confidence (How reliable the system is)
+6. Trust and Assurance - Trust is the presence of security mechanisms Assuarance is the degree of confidence (How reliable the system is).
+Assurance must be established on individual systems.
+   If there is a change on a system, an assessment needs to be conducted based on   real world usage of the system with an aim to guarantee assurance.

 ## Security Models

 - Trusted Computing base
+  Combination of H/W, S/W and controls that work together.
+It is the only portion of the system that can be trusted to adhere and enforce security policies.
+    Sec Perimeter: Logical boundary separating the TCB from the rest of the system to ensure that there is no inseure comm between TCB and other elements of the computer system.Trusted paths are used to communicate between TCB and other parts of the system.
+    Ref Monitors - This sits between every subject and object.
+Collection of components in the TCB that work together to impelement the ref monitor is the sec kernel.
+The sec kernel will mediate all the requests that match the access rules for the system.

 - State Machine Model
+  This describes a system that is always secure no matter the state its in.
+  What is a state?
+This is a snapshot of the system at a specific point in time.
+When there is a transition(moment an input is translated into an output) then the state changes.
+A secure machine will always boot into a secure state

 - Information Flow Model
+  This focuses on information  flow.
+  This prevents unauthorised, insecure flows between systems (diff levels of systems.
+  Information flow model allows all tge authorised flows while preventing unauthorsied flows

 - Noninterference model

 - Take-grant model
 - Access Control model
 - Bell Lapadula Model